emarin73/neo4j-graphrag-python/SCHEMA_VERSIONING_GUIDE.md

 ## Integration with Build Script

-You can integrate automatic schema tracking into `build_kg_from_pdf.py` by adding schema version storage after successful builds.
-This ensures your schema is always tracked.
+Automatic schema tracking is now built into `build_kg_from_pdf.py`!
+Use the `--track-schema` flag to enable it.
+The schema will be automatically compared, versioned, and stored after each successful build.

 ## Troubleshooting